Shaaali/identity-apps/docs/guides/authentication/user-attributes/enable-attributes-for-oidc-app.md

 #### Subject Attribute

-The subject attribute operates as the unique identifer for a customer user.
+The subject attribute is the unique identifer for a customer user.
 The application receives this value via the **sub** parameter in the [ID token](#id-token).
-In OpenID Connect apps, the username is used as the sbject attribute.
+In Asgardeo the user id assigned to a customer is used as the subject attribute.

 #### ID token